dlstreamer/pipeline-server/README.md

 ## Running a Pipeline

-VA Serving includes a sample client [vaclient](./vaclient/README.md) that can connect to the service and make requests.
+The Pipeline Server includes a sample client [vaclient](./vaclient/README.md) that can connect to the service and make requests.
 We will use vaclient to explain how to use the key microservice features.
-> **Note:** Any RESTful tool or library can be used to send requests to the VA Serving service.
+> **Note:** Any RESTful tool or library can be used to send requests to the Pipeline Server service.
 We are using vaclient as it simplifies interaction with the service.

 > **Note:**  The microservice has to be up and running before the sample client is invoked.